nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Workflow_Documentation/NF_MAAffymetrix/README.md

 We recommend installing Singularity on a system wide level as per the associated [documentation](https://docs.sylabs.io/guides/3.10/admin-guide/admin_quickstart.html).

+> [!TIP]
-> Note: Singularity is also available through [Anaconda](https://anaconda.org/conda-forge/singularity).
+> - Singularity is also available through the [Anaconda conda-forge channel](https://anaconda.org/conda-forge/singularity).
+> - Alternatively, Docker can be used in place of Singularity.
+To get started with Docker, see the [Docker CE installation documentation](https://docs.docker.com/engine/install/).

 <br>